About Us | Contact | Search | Sitemap | Our Websites

 3. After resting the dough: Roll out dough into a thin layer with a rolling pin and cut into strips about 2 -3cm in length and 1 cm in width.

 4. Place the honey and sugar in a saucepan over medium heat and stir until the sugar is dissolved.
-Continue to cook until the mixture thickens and turns an amber caramel colour.
+Continue to cook until the mixture thickens and turns an amber caramel color.
 (Do not over cook and burn.
 Sugar and especially honey will burn easy.
 A good way to heat the syrup is in a double sauce pan.
 With water in lower sauce pan.)

 5. Heat the oil in a frying pan on medium heat and then fry the strips you made earlier for about 5 minutes, until golden brown.
 (Drain oil off on kitchen paper on a plate.)